 are required for the spring commencement for everyone entering the

 building.
-Tickets will be distributed beginning Tuesday, May 4th, between the
+Tickets will be distributed beginning Monday, May 2nd through Thursday, May 19th, between the

 hours of 9:30 a.m. and noon, and again between 1:30 p.m. and 4:00 p.m., in the

 responsible for disseminating tickets to their guests.
 Candidates who are away